Grant Rovelli

-Grant Rovelli (born 3 September 1983) is an Australian former professional rugby league footballer.
+Grant Rovelli (born 3 September 1983) is a former Italy international rugby league footballer.
 From 2006 to 2010 he played in the National Rugby League (NRL) for the New Zealand Warriors and the North Queensland Cowboys.
-He is of Italian descent and has represented Italy's national rugby league team.
 His usual position is halfback.

 Background

-Born in Mackay, Queensland Rovelli was a South Mackay Sharks junior playing for the North Queensland Cowboys Junior system, Rovelli signed with the Sydney Roosters and moved to Sydney.
+Born in Mackay, Queensland, Australia, he is of Italian descent.

+Rovelli was a South Mackay Sharks junior playing for the North Queensland Cowboys Junior system, Rovelli signed with the Sydney Roosters and moved to Sydney.
 In Sydney he played for the Sydney Roosters Premier League team for three years, including the 2004 Grand Final winning side and the side that lost the 2005 Grand Final.

 Playing career

 New Zealand Warriors

 The New Zealand Warriors signed Rovelli before the 2006 season.
 Head Coach Ivan Cleary had previously met Rovelli during his time at the Roosters.
 He made his National Rugby League debut in Round One 2006 when he started off the bench.
 However, later in the season he managed to secure the role of halfback and by the season's end he was a finalist for the Dally M Rookie of the Year award.
 Rovelli won the Vodafone Young Player of the Year award in the club's annual awards night.
 His final two seasons with the club were marked by indifferent form that saw him move in and out of the first grade side.